4.1: Enhance securities markets

 CDSC submitted the draft operational guidelines for Securities Lending and Borrowing to the Authority in June 2017.Engagements are ongoing on CDSC SLB Rules.

-CDSC and NSE trading systems have been decoupled following the system go-live on 14 October 2019, thereby allowing short selling of securities.
+CDSC and NSE trading systems have been decoupled following the system go-live on 14 October 2019, therefore removing the requirement for prevalidation.

 The Authority developed the draft policy framework on DMA in July 2017 and the NSE submitted its guidelines on the operationalization for approval by CMA.
 The rules were submitted and approved by the CMA Board on 6 December, 2019.